anamitkovic/RPSLSGame/README.md

 ## Running Locally Without Docker

 > **Note: PostgreSQL is only required if you want to use optional features like saving email for tracking and the /history/search endpoint.
-For basic game functionality, the database is not needed.**
+For basic game functionality, the database is not needed.
+If you do not require these features, skip steps 1 and 2 and proceed directly to step 3.**

 If you want to run the project locally, make sure you have .NET 8 installed.
 Then: